Learn About Protein for Weight Loss

 The Quality of Protein

 The quality of the protein powder is of utmost importance.
-Poor quality protein will not breakdown easily and may tax your liver and metabolism.
+Poor-quality protein will not break down easily and may tax your liver and metabolism.
 Natural sources of protein will help to fuel your body, burn fat, and build lean muscle.

 Learn how you can use the Fooducate App to select high-quality protein sources and enhance your weight loss in this video.